Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 Conclusion

 Microsoft continues to expand the capabilities and features within Windows Autopatch and other services used for managing updates.
-They recently just released Windows Driver Update Management for Intune allowing Admins to manage and approve drivers across various devices.
-At the time of writing this blog, Autopatch only support Microsoft first-party patching.
-For all your third-party patching needs I recommend checking out Patch My PC.
+They recently released Windows Driver Update Management for Intune, which allows Admins to manage and approve drivers across various devices.
+At the time of writing this blog, Autopatch only supports Microsoft’s first-party patching.
+For all your third-party patching needs, I recommend checking out Patch My PC.

-Windows Autopatch groups are currently in preview and Microsoft has released various improvements to Policy Health, Alert Notifications, and Reporting.
-With time, we anticipate additional improvements that will better help admins save time and focus on the more important aspects of their daily lives!
+Windows Autopatch groups are currently in preview, and Microsoft has released various improvements to Policy Health, Alert Notifications, and Reporting.
+With time, we anticipate additional enhancements that will better help admins save time and focus on the more critical aspects of their daily lives!

-Windows Autopatch is just one of your many third-party applications to help make life easier.
-Manage all of your third-party applications through one seamless and easy platform like Patch My PC.
+Windows Autopatch is just one of many third-party applications that can help make life easier.
+Manage all of your third-party applications through one seamless and easy platform, like Patch My PC.
 Schedule a live demo with an Engineer today!